Steve Carlton

 Steven Norman Carlton (born December 22, 1944) is an American former professional baseball player.
-He played in Major League Baseball as a left-handed pitcher for six different teams from 1965 to 1988, most notably as a member of the Philadelphia Phillies with whom he won four Cy Young Awards as well as the 1980 World Series.
+He played in Major League Baseball (MLB) as a left-handed pitcher for six different teams from 1965 to 1988, most notably as a member of the Philadelphia Phillies with whom he won four Cy Young Awards as well as the 1980 World Series.
 He was elected to the Baseball Hall of Fame in 1994 in his first year of eligibility.